alisial94/DE1_SQL_Food-GoodsOrders_ETL/term_1/README.md

 orders from deliveries, stores, hubs.

 ## Task:
-I was hired by Delivery Center to create a database for them to monitor progress of the company using data and make factual decisions for the future.
-Furthermore, I was also required to conduct preliminary analysis regarding some of the topics they were interested in.
+I was hired by Delivery Center to create a database to monitor progress of the company using data and make factual decisions for the future.
+Furthermore, I was also required to conduct a preliminary analysis regarding some of the topics they were interested in.
 To complete this task I was provided with data collected by the company which can be downloaded from [Kaggle](https://www.kaggle.com/nosbielcs/brazilian-delivery-center).
 The data provided allows for viewing the data from multiple dimensions, such as orders, payments, deliveries, channels, stores and hubs provided.

-To address the task above, my goal was to first create a central data warehouse using different datasets provided by Delivery Center and then create data marts for my analytics.
+To address the task above, my goal was to first create a central data warehouse using different datasets provided by the Delivery Center and then create data marts for my analytics.
 The entire process of achieving the my goal has been explained in the throughout this document.
 Below you can find the description of the dataset.

 The dataset included the following tables: